Daniel1707/Ruby-Selenium/README.txt

-Project to learn more about:
+Project to show more about:

  .Ruby;
  .Cucumber;
- .RSpec;
  .Selenium;